-It turns out the Duchess of Cornwell is now more popular than ever, with a new poll showing more and more people want her to become queen when Prince Charles takes the throne.
+A poll has shown more and more people want the Duchess of Cornwell to become queen when Prince Charles takes the throne.

 The same poll was run back when the pair were newlyweds, but unsurprisingly, only seven percent of recipients were of the opinion that Camilla should be queen.